Open Enrollment & Transfer Information

-Completed applications will be accepted from April 1 to May 31 each year.
-The applications will then be reviewed by an administrator in the office of Instructional Services and by the campus Principal to determine final placement.
+Completed applications will be accepted beginning April 1st until school capacity is reached each year.
+The applications will then be reviewed by an administrator in the office of Student Services and by the campus Principal to determine final placement.
 Parents will be notified electronically of the status of the application.
-Once the application has been approved by both the campus Principal and Instructional Services, the parent should make a copy of the approval and call the individual campus to make arrangements for registration.
+Once the application has been approved by both the campus Principal and Student Services, the parent should make a copy of the approval and call the individual campus to make arrangements for registration.

 All students who are outside the campus attendance boundaries must reapply and qualify annually.
-Any student may be denied annually based on behavior, excessive tardies, late pick-up or attendance.
-If a K-5 application is denied based on campus/program capacity, the office of Instructional Services will assist the parent with options in choosing a campus that has available capacity.
+Any student may be denied at any time based on violations against the student code of conduct, excessive tardies, late pick-up or attendance from the previous school year.
+If a K-5 application is denied based on campus/program capacity, the office of Student Services will assist the parent with options in choosing a campus that has available capacity.

 Any student who requests and accepts a transfer to a school other than the one in his or her home attendance area shall be required to provide his or her own transportation to and from school.

 - The Superintendent or designee will declare schools open or closed for students transfers based on campus capacity, special circumstances, and/or other administrative considerations.

 - The process of selection is on a first-come, first-served basis for students who meet the Limited Open Enrollment criteria.

 - All applications for transfer are required to meet all of the following standards:

 - The student must have at least 95% attendance for the previous semester and the last grading period (six or nine weeks depending on school grading periods).